An Introduction to Node.js

 If Node.js is configured properly, “Hello, World!” will be displayed.

-Node.js Has Excellent ES6 Support
+Node.js Has Excellent Support for Modern JavaScript

-As can be seen on this compatibility table, Node has excellent support for ES6.
+As can be seen on this compatibility table, Node has excellent support for ECMAScript 2015 (ES6) and beyond.
 As you’re only targeting one runtime (a specific version of the V8 engine), this means that you can write your JavaScript using the latest and most modern syntax.
-It also means that you don’t generally have to worry about compatibility issues, as you would if you were writing JavaScript that would run in different browsers.
+It also means that you don’t generally have to worry about compatibility issues — as you would if you were writing JavaScript that would run in different browsers.

-To illustrate the point, here’s a second program which makes use of several ES6 features, such as tagged template literals and object destructuring:
+To illustrate the point, here’s a second program that makes use of several modern JavaScript features, such as tagged template literals, object destructuring and Array.prototype.flatMap():

 function upcase(strings, ...values) {